Dutch Weed Burger, anyone? The DC Environmental Film Festival is underway!

 (Photo above: Derrick Evans fromCome Hell or High Water: the Battle for Turkey Creek, photo by Andrew Whitehurst)

 If you love the environment and you love movies, then you are probably in heaven right now.
-TheDC Environmental Film Festival
+TheDC Environmental Film Festivalkicked off today.

 12 days.
 A record 200 films.
 From 38 countries.
 Most of the screenings are free.
 The only downer is choosing which ones to see.

 To help you sift through it, here are my selections: what films I’ve seen and would see again, what films I’m dying to see, what films are Greenpeace-related, and what films are showing during in the middle of the day so you can catch them on your lunch break.

 The ones I’d definitely see again

 Backyardis hands down the best film I’ve seen on fracking.
 Made by student filmmaker Deia Schlosberg (also a graphic designer, and you can tell), this visually beautiful film tells the stories of people in four different states who have been affected by fracking.
 Bring your hankie.